mashiourcse/cps_internship_project/README.md

 ### **Role Management**

-Define three user roles with specific permissions:
+Added a power as role field in user with 3 values (member, student, technical) with specific permissions:

 1. **Normal User**:
    - Limited access to course content.
    - Can only view course titles and brief descriptions (no access to detailed course or module information).
+   - member role can only view rating learderboard and courses section

 2. **Student**:
    - Access to full course details, including the module name, description, number of classes, and topics covered.
    - Can view course materials and related content.
+   - can view class schedule section

 3. **Social Media Manager / Developer**:
-   - Access to all course and module details, along with additional data such as analytics, promotional content, and other relevant course information.
-   - Admin-level permissions for managing course details and user roles.
+   -- social media manager developer as technical role is added
+   -- They can add course and class schedule with details -- Admin verification is required for further actions
 ---

 ### **Course Details and Modules**